dmbarbour/wikilon/docs/AboutABC.md

 ### Text

-The ABC stream can contain arbitrary blocks of unicode text:
+The ABC stream can contain blocks of unicode (UTF-8) text:

         "text has a block format
          it starts with double quote